SuzukaDev/suzukadev.github.io/content/articles/manuals/szk-krita-pixel-art-suite/index.md

 {{< box_warning >}}
 The active layer must either be the "Dither" layer, or a sibling of the "Dither" layer.

 Note: The dither layer must be named "Dither".
-This is due that after pressing it, it searches if there is an Index Painting group set up with a dither layer.
+This is due that after pressing the button, it searches if there is an Index Painting group set up with a dither layer.
 {{< /box_warning >}}